ShaunLWM/ShaunLWM.github.io/_posts/2020-07-24-Number-of-Continents.md

 - Europe
 - Oceania/Australia

 But the fact is that no one knows what a continent is and isn't.
-The usual definition of Continents is:
+The definition of Continents is:

 > Large landmasses separated from others by ocean

-For example: Europe and Asia are not separated by any ocean, thus sometimes called Eurasia.
-Moreover, they are called a continent each on their own due to their huge cultural differences, which contradicts the definition.
+For example: Europe and Asia are not separated by any ocean, thus is sometimes called Eurasia.
+Moreover, they are called a continent each on their own, due to their huge cultural differences.
+And consequently, contradicting the definition.

-At the end of the day, we will never stop drawing a line on what defines a continent, resulting in different counts of continents, taught by different teachers in different countries.
+At the end of the day, we will never stop drawing a line on what defines a continent.
+This resulted in a different count of continents, taught by different teachers all over the world.

-The 7 listed above is good enough for your day-to-day interactions.
+But fret not, the 7 listed above is good enough for your day-to-day interactions.

 ## Fun fact: